wazzy88/Wshaikh/README.md

 ---

 ## ELK-Stack-Project
-**Automated ELK Stack Deployment**

-The files in this repository were used to configure the network depicted below.
+ This repository was created to show the configuration of the cloud network built on the azure platform.

 ![vNet Diagram]